 Today, Posada Amazonas sits on a 7,400-acre communal reserve of pristine rainforest and is managed 30:70 between Rainforest Expeditions and the community.

 Great efforts have been made to educate, train and employ members of the community at the lodge, so you are literally spending your time with people that were born and raised in the Amazon.

 Over the years the project has become a major success with the community becoming more involved in the management of the lodge.

 As they take on more responsibility, they not only increase their share of the profits but are moving steadily towards the goal of moving the management of the property 100% into the community.

-The relationship between Rainforest Expeditions and the native Infierno Community is a strong testament of how tourism can be used to conserve the environment and native traditions through sustainable development.
+The relationship between Rainforest Expeditions and the native Infierno Community is a strong testament to how tourism can be used to conserve the environment and native traditions through sustainable development.